Abdullah Gül: Presidency (2007–2014)

 His presidency was described as a "new era in Turkish politics", for being the first president of Turkey with a background in Islamic politics.

 Gül received messages of congratulation from the US, EU and German authorities while Turkey's prime minister Tayyip Erdoğan made a statement saying "a structure doomed to uncertainty has been overcome".

 In September 2008 Gül became the first Turkish leader to visit Armenia where, in meetings with President Serzh Sarkisian, the two leaders formulated a solution to the tendentious problem of the genocide question, sparking a major debate in Turkey, but both the Armenian and Turkish parliaments refused to ratify the agreement.
 In November 2011, President Gül led a state visit to the United Kingdom as a guest of Queen Elizabeth II.
 The President met political and business leaders, visited the Olympic Park and was guest of honor at a state banquet at Buckingham Palace.

-In November 2013, Gül called on Muslim countries to fight against what he called Islamophobia during his address at the 29th session of the COMCEC in Istanbul. he said:Islamophobia remains a critical problem, which instigates unsubstantial prejudices against our region and Muslims.
+In November 2013, Gül called on Muslim countries to fight against what he called Islamophobia during his address at the 29th session of the COMCEC in Istanbul.
+He said:Islamophobia remains a critical problem, which instigates unsubstantial prejudices against our region and Muslims.
 Terror plays a role in the persistence of such problems.
 We have to combat any form of deviation playing into the hands of people who equate terrorism with Islam, the religion of love, tolerance and conciliation.

+After leaving the office

+After leaving the office former president kept political silence, focusing mainly upon social and cultural issues, as well as charity.
+He had not announced his political judgements or expressed political support to any Turkish party or politician.
+However, amid an outbreak of political crysis and massive protests, caused by incarceration of Istanbul mayor Ekrem İmamoğlu allegedly initiated by the president Recep Tayyip Erdoğan, Abdullah Gül expressed his support to the former, stating: "Let us remember how the public conscience did not accept the injustices that were once committed against President Recep Tayyip Erdogan and me.
+Such mistakes should not be made against Ekrem Imamoglu, who was elected mayor by the people."

 Statements on the Middle East

-Gül has been a critic of Israel and Western countries which established relations with Israel at the expense of Palestine.
-After the Israeli raid on the MV Mavi Marmara in 2010, he advocated the complete ending of diplomatic relations with Israel, stating that "Israel will turn into a complete apartheid regime in the next 50 years if it does not allow for the establishment of an independent and proud Palestinian state with its capital in east Jerusalem.
+After the Israeli interdiction on the MV Mavi Marmara in 2010, when crewmembers attacked an Israeli naval boarding party, he advocated the complete ending of diplomatic relations with Israel, stating that "Israel will turn into a complete apartheid regime in the next 50 years if it does not allow for the establishment of an independent and proud Palestinian state with its capital in east Jerusalem.
 That is why we are exerting efforts to achieve a fair peace with a strategic point of view, which is to Israel's own interests."

 On 31 December 2012, he stated with respect to the Arab spring and democratization of the Arab world: "But democracy is not only about elections.
 The task of creating essential democratic institutions – the rule of law, habits of accountability, gender equality, and freedom of expression and faith – still awaits these countries".